Learn more about COVID-19 vaccination appointments

 The Vaccination Clinic is currently administering the following vaccine type(s):

-What to expect during your vaccination appointment
+What should I expect during my vaccination appointment?

 - Immediately alert staff if you are experiencing any signs or symptoms of COVID-19.
-Individuals are required to wear a facial covering and observe physical distancing when visiting the clinic.

 - Arrive on time for your vaccination appointment as scheduled.